MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M02-empower-workforce-copilot-sales/4-prepare-meeting-notes-from-emails.md

-# Prepare your meeting notes from emails using Business Chat
+# Prepare your meeting notes from emails using Microsoft 365 Business Chat
 ---
 In today's dynamic business landscape, effective communication is key to staying ahead.
 As Sales personnel navigate the vast ocean of information, Business Chat emerges as a powerful tool they can use to streamline their communication experience.
 Within Teams, Business Chat empowers you with a quick and efficient overview of key discussions, ensuring they stay informed without being overwhelmed.